Street trading in West Suffolk

 The revised Street Trading Policy now applies to the whole of West Suffolk which means that all areas now require consent.
 Traders should contact the licensing team following the prospective trader guidance above or email licensing@westsuffolk.gov.uk to arrange a call back.

-Street trading at events
+Street trading at special events

 Fees for application